-1. Limited communications: It’s imperative to have high-quality communication between the offshore team and your company.
-If you are a whole day behind your software team, you have limited opportunities for feedback without hiring an overnight manager and software developers.
+It’s imperative to have high-quality communication between the offshore team and your company.
+If you’re a whole day behind your team, you have limited opportunities for feedback.

-2. Fees for additional work: You can get the most out of the hours put into software development by partnering with a company that practices Agile methodologies because it works to mitigate risk.
-However, Agile requires frequent and iterative releases, and these rely on real-time collaboration, development of trust and shared understanding between developers and project owners.
+You can get the most out of software development by partnering with a company that practices Agile methodologies. because it works to mitigate risk.
+However, Agile requires frequent and iterative releases, and these rely on real-time collaboration.
+It all comes down to the development of trust, and shared understanding between developers and project owners.

-3. Low quality work is often redone In-house: Offshoring software development can lead to delays in the feedback of ideas and deliverables.
-This situation can lead to developers slowing productivity during waiting periods and messy production from rushing to meet deadlines, creating mistakes.
+Offshoring software development can lead to delays in the feedback of ideas and deliverables.
+This can make slow productivity during waiting periods and messy production from rushing to meet deadlines, creating mistakes.

 Some Nearshore companies seem to be more expensive than Offshore companies, but most of them provide cost-efficient services.
 Moreover, companies looking to outsource their software development should take into consideration how distance affects the quality of communication and control that they have over the developer’s direction, evolution and priorities.